rust-lang/rust/text/0000-public-private-dependencies.md

 dependencies.
 Old Cargo versions will emit a warning when this key is encountered but otherwise continue.
 Since the default for a dependency to be private only, public ones will need to be tagged which should be the minority.

+This will start as an unstable Cargo feature available on nightly only that authors will need to opt into via a feature specified in `Cargo.toml` before Cargo will start using the `public` attribute to change the way versions are resolved.
+The Cargo unstable feature will turn on a corresponding rustc unstable feature for the compiler changes noted above.

 Example dependency: